someobserver/recurgence/threshold.md

 ### [ metabolizing reality ]

-for three weeks cascades of new recognition
+for three weeks, cascades of new recognition
 **traversed my nervous system**.
-making update after gestalt update
+one after the next, installing gestalt updates
 to how i modeled and understood the universe.

 pattern after pattern clicked neatly into place,